Frequently Asked Questions

 How much does your program cost?

 The Omega Project desires to be affordable for everyone!
 We do our best to keep costs as low as possible.
-Current we charge $100 dollars per week.
+Currently, we charge $105 per week.

 Do you have a fax machine?

 No, we do not have a fax.
 Contact us by email or by mail.